kno10/python-kmedoids/docs/index.rst

 * :ref:`FastMSC<fastmsc>` (Lenssen and Schubert, 2022)
 * :ref:`PAMSIL<pamsil>` (Van der Laan and Pollard, 2003)
 * :ref:`PAMMEDSIL<pammedsil>` (Van der Laan and Pollard, 2003)
+* :ref:`Medoid Silhouette<medoid_silhouette>` (Van der Laan and Pollard, 2003)

-Note that the k-means style "alternating" algorithm yields rather poor result quality.
+Note that the k-means style "alternating" algorithm yields rather poor result quality (see Schubert and Rousseeuw 2021 for an example and explanation).

 .. _FasterPAM: